Skip to main content

 ResourceA protected service or APIURI with cryptographic identity

-Authorization ServerIssues tokens after verifying identitiesLumoAuth tenant endpoint
+Authorization ServerIssues tokens after verifying identitiesLumoAuth organization endpoint

 UserHuman who authorizes agentsOptional, depending on auth level